Narita Airport

 Already visited

-Narita Airport is the place where most travelers first set foot on Japanese soil.
-It was opened in May 1978 (well after Haneda) and was known as the “New Tokyo International Airport” until it was privatized in 2004.
-It is located about 65 km east of Tokyo on the outskirts of the town of Narita in the prefecture of Chiba.
+Narita Airport is located about 65 km east of Tokyo on the outskirts of the town of Narita in Chiba prefecture.
+It was opened in May 1978 and was known as the "New Tokyo International Airport" until it was privatized in 2004.
+It is the place where most travelers first set foot in Japan.

-For decades, Narita Airport has been hosting most international flights ✈️ while Haneda has been catering to domestic flights.
-In anticipation of the 2020 Olympics 🏅, however, more and more international flights are being scheduled to land and take off from Haneda which is located closer to Tokyo and is therefore more popular with visitors.
+Narita Airport has been hosting most international flights ✈️ for decades while Haneda has been catering to domestic flights.
+However, more and more international flights are being scheduled to land and take off from Haneda which is located closer to Tokyo and is therefore more popular with visitors.

 The airport includes three main landing and take-off areas: